Customizing the ArchiMate Language

 - Which Business Capabilities would be compromised if Vendor A became insolvent

 This would require the provision and maintenance of properties for each application.
-This can be done using the profile system where any number of properties can be added to an ArchiMate element or connector and the customized element can be added to custom toolboxes.
-The elements and connectors are then available to the architect for modeling and once the properties are populated with organization specific data reports and visualizations can be created that use the properties.
+This can be done using the profile system where any number of properties can be added to an ArchiMate element or connector and the customized element can be added to custom Toolbox pages.
+The elements and connectors are then available to the architect for modeling and once the properties are populated with organization specific data, reports and visualizations can be created that use the properties.

 In this diagram we see the customization of an ArchiMate Application Component as part of the creation of a profile.
-We see that the user defined Application Component is a specialization of the standard ArchiMate element (indicated by the triangular arrow-headed relationship).
+We see that the user-defined Application Component is a specialization of the standard ArchiMate element (indicated by the triangular arrow-headed relationship).
 We also see that the specialized element has a number of added properties such as Business Owner, Technical Owner and Deployment Type.
-These are user defined properties and provide the mechanism for adding organization specific information that will help in an architectures analysis to answer questions like those presented earlier.
+These are user-defined properties and provide the mechanism for adding organization-specific information that will help in the analysis of an architecture to answer questions like those presented earlier.